sousarmb/flows/README.md

 When the child process complete, their output is collected and the parent process is given it, to pass resume and pass it to the next task.

 ### Process serialization (WIP)
 Process and task classes implement `__sleep()` and `__wakeup()` to allow serialization.
-In theory a workflow can be "frozen" in time to be stored in a database and resumed at any later time.
-Still work in progress.
+In theory a workflow can be "frozen" in time to be stored in a database, reloaded and resumed at any later time.
+Work in progress.

 ### React to external events
 One of your processes needs an external action to complete: a record written in a database table, a mail to arrive, a filesystem file updated, etc.